Renaissance is the French translation of the Italian word Rinascita or Rinascimento and it means "rebirth"

 (according to Michelangelo, Bramante and Raphael were envious of him

-a titanic challenge for him as Pope Julius asked him to paint the ceiling of the Sistine Chapel: Michelangelo did not regard
+a titanic challenge for him as the Pope asked him to paint the ceiling of Cappella Sistina: Michelangelo did not regard

 the frescoes of this room (known as Stanza della Segnatura) can be regarded as a visual summary of the